dmidk/Open-Data-QGIS-plugin/Guide.md

 Radar Data from the plugin is a full range composite image that shows the volume measured by DMIs 5 radars.
 Radar data is not a direct measurement of e.g., precipitation.
 Radar data only goes 6 months back from the current date.
 Read more about radar data [here](https://confluence.govcloud.dk/display/FDAPI/Radar+Data).
  - Usage

-It is possible to sort radar data in a time interval.
+It is possible to sort radar data on a time interval, station or scan type.
+Read more about scan type and stations [here](https://confluence.govcloud.dk/pages/viewpage.action?pageId=41719032).
  - Output

 The output is one raster layer for each radar image.
 Each raster cell has one value.
 The cell size of each raster cell is 500 meter.